 Textile artist, Ekta Kaul, invites visitors to craft their journey to our Open Studios event at Holborn on one of three maps: Greater London, United Kingdom and a global map.
 Ekta will use thread to link these journeys to Cockpit Arts following the event.

 1.30 – 2 pm | Lighting for makers and collectors

-In this practical introduction, glass artist Shelley James will demonstrate options for lighting artworks: spots, strips and washes and the pros and cons of different technologies: incandescent, halogen and LED.
-She will finish with a brief guide to watts, lumens, colour temperature and IP protection.
+In this practical introduction, glass artist Shelley James will demonstrate options for lighting artworks and discuss the pros and cons of different technologies such as incandescent, halogen and LED.
+She will finish with a brief guide to watts, lumens, colour and temperature.

 2.15 – 2.45 pm | Painting on Water

-Watch paper marbler, Lucy McGrath demonstrates her craft; ‘floating’ paint on a bath of thickened water, manipulating it to create striking patterns and transferring these on to paper and 3-D forms.
+Watch paper marbler, Lucy McGrath demonstrate her craft; ‘floating’ paint on a bath of thickened water, manipulating it to create striking patterns and transferring these on to paper and 3-D forms.

 See work by participants of our London Creative Network (LCN) programme who run their creative businesses outside of Cockpit Arts.
 Part funded by the European Regional Development Fund, LCN is a professional development programme designed to help craft makers enhance their ability to succeed and thrive.